RafaelNTeixeira/Trike/README.md

 -  `Game Board:` Trike is played on an equilateral triangular hexagon-tessellated grid but since there isn't a good way to represent it in code language we had to opt out for a pyramid grid.
 - `Number of Players:` The game is played by 2 players who choose which colour they want to play with, black or white.
-- `Game Components:` The game employs a pinned checker (the current last placed checker) either black or white whether it was the player playing with black or white checkers who placed it (represented as `b` or `w`, respectively) and black/white checkers to represent the two players (represented as `B` and `W`, respectively).
+- `Game Components:` Black/white checkers are used to represent the two players (represented as `B` and `W`, respectively).
+The last checker (pinned checker) is used to determine the following possible moves, vertically, horizontally and diagonally until a piece or the end of the board is found.
 - `Game Objective:` The primary objective is to trap the pinned checker, and at the end of the game, accumulate as many points as possible.
 - `Movement:` Players take turns moving the pinned checker around the board.
 Passing is not allowed.
 The pawn can move any number of empty points in a straight line, in any direction, but cannot land on or jump over occupied points.
-- `Game Progression:` When a player moves the pawn, they must first place a checker of their own colour onto the destination point and then move the pawn on top of it.
+- `Game Progression:` When a player moves the piece, they must first place a checker of their own colour onto the destination point and then move the pawn on top of it.
 - `Winning:` The game ends when the pawn becomes trapped.
 The player with the most points wins.
 - `Scoring:` At the game's conclusion, each player scores one point for every checker of their own colour that is adjacent to or underneath the pawn.
 - `Pie Rule:` Before the game begins, the first player selects a colour and places a checker on any point of the board, with the pawn on top.
 At this point, the second player has a one-time opportunity to switch sides rather than make a regular move.